First part Mothers made from wire – love in the laboratory

 In 1958, Harlow was elected president of the American Psychological Association.
 His speech was entitled “The Nature of Love”.

-He kept having extramarital affairs.
+He continued to conduct extramarital affairs.

 ~~{}~~